UPDATED 10:00 p.m.

 UPDATED 9:32 p.m.

-Chapel Hill and Carrboro went to the polls Tuesday to cast their vote for Chapel Hill mayor, four Chapel Hill Town Council seats and four Chapel Hill-Carrboro school board positions.
+Chapel Hill and Carrboro went to the polls Tuesday to cast their for Chapel Hill mayor, four Chapel Hill Town Council seats and four Chapel Hill-Carrboro school board positions.
 There were no challengers for Carrboro mayor or Carrboro Board of Alderman.

 As of 9:32 p.m. all 35 precincts reported.
 Voter turnout was 16.71 percent.